andrew/ultimate-awesome/README.md

 - [awesome-hugo](https://github.com/cnych/awesome-hugo) - A curated list for awesome hugo sources 🎉🎉🎉 .
 - [awesome-road-environment-segmentation](https://github.com/DaveLogs/awesome-road-environment-segmentation) - Awesome lists about segmentation in road environment 😁.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
+- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
+If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-singapore](https://github.com/engineroom-rocks/awesome-singapore) - Curated list of events/happenings in the Singapore tech/engineering scene.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.
 - [awesome-health-datasets](https://github.com/fabianofilho/awesome-health-datasets) - Open datasets in Healthcare.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.
+- [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
 - [awesome-ux-designer](https://github.com/friedrith/awesome-ux-designer) - A curated list of tools, methods and tutorials for ux designers.
 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.